petrvanblokland/DesignDesignSpace/OLD/siteclaudia.md

 box = page['Main']['Content']
 ~~~

-## *Design Design Space*: what is it?
+## *DesignDesign.Space*: what is it?
-*Design Design Space* is an online coaching environment to develop your design skills.
+*DesignDesign.Space* is an online coaching environment to develop your design skills.
 Query your questions and improve your sketching.
 Acquire new techniques and research your presentations.
 In short, a space where you can design your design process.[['What kind of problems and challenges do you experience in your daily work as a designer']]

 Working closely together online with experienced designers and a group of collegue students, there is space to define your own study topics and challenges.
 In fact, such a selection and planning process is an integral part of the study itself.
 You tell us what you want, and together we’ll find a way to get there.